thunlp/FFD/README.md

 All the codes are tested under Ubuntu Ubuntu 18.04.1 LTS.

 ### Dataset
 We made a new dataset based on FB15k, it was already in `ANALOGY/FB15k`.
+The dataset structure is as follows:

+FB15k
+├── p0.5-entities.txt
+├── p0.5-relations.txt
+├── p0.5-test.txt
+├── p0.5-train.txt
+├── p0.5-valid.txt
+├── entity2id.txt
+└── relation2id.txt

+in which, `p0.5-train.txt`, `p0.5-test.txt`, `p0.5-valid.txt` are the tain, test and valid set respectively.
+Each line contains the head, relation and tail of a fact. `p0.5-entities.txt` and `p0.5-relations.txt` contains the name of all entities and relations. `entity2id.txt` and `relation2id.txt` contain ids for entities and relations.

 ### Usage